nashville-software-school/server-side-python-curriculum/book-3-levelup/chapters/HR_AUTHENTICATION.md

 @api_view(['POST'])
 @permission_classes([AllowAny])
 def register_user(request):
-    '''Handles the creation of a new gamer for authentication
+    '''Handles the creation of a new user for authentication

     Method arguments:
       request -- The full HTTP request object